Affiliate links on Android Authority may earn us a commission. Learn more.

 How to calibrate your Apple Watch

-On a clear day, wear your Apple Watch to a flat, pedestrian-friendly, outdoor area with reliable GPS reception.
-If you have an Apple Watch Series 1 or earlier, you will need to bring your paired iPhone for connected GPS.
+On a clear day, wear your Apple Watch to a flat, pedestrian-friendly outdoor area with reliable GPS reception.
+Bring your paired iPhone for connected GPS if you have an Apple Watch Series 1 or earlier.

 Your Apple Watch continuously calibrates its accelerometer by tracking your steps and learning your stride length whenever you record a walk or run outside.